motheen-b/prem-elec-website/README.md

 ### Why This Platform Was Created

-This e-commerce website was developed to:
+This inventory showcase website was developed to:

 1. **Showcase Our Inventory**: Display our diverse selection of liquidation products with detailed information, images, and pricing
 2. **Improve Customer Experience**: Provide an intuitive, mobile-friendly interface for browsing our inventory
 3. **Streamline Operations**: Automate inventory management and reduce manual processes
 4. **Expand Reach**: Enable customers across Canada and the US to discover our liquidation deals
 5. **Build Trust**: Present a professional, modern platform that reflects our commitment to quality and service
+6. **Facilitate Contact**: Make it easy for customers to reach out for purchases and inquiries

 ## 🚀 Key Features

-- **Real-time Inventory Display**: Live product catalog with current availability
+- **Inventory Showcase**: Display our liquidation products with detailed information and images
 - **Advanced Filtering**: Search by category, condition, and product type
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Product Details**: Comprehensive product information with images and descriptions
-- **Contact Integration**: Direct phone and email contact options
+- **Contact Integration**: Direct phone and email contact options for purchases
 - **Professional Presentation**: Modern UI/UX that builds customer confidence

 ## 🏢 Our Business Model